 Take responsibility for yourself and stop telling yourself you can no longer accomplish and succeed because you’ve been hurt.

 Forgiveness can produce healing that will help you let go of the past and get on with your life – in spite of the past.

 I’m here for you!
-I’ve experience deep hurt and offense in my life.
+I’ve experienced deep hurt and offence in my life.

 I have also experienced the Power of Forgiveness – which I want for you too!